March 31, 2017

-The insurance industry is all about statistics and the handling of sensitive data.
-The industry shift toward real-time analysis of “bigger, faster and wider” data flows also dictates new directions for the development of data warehousing and Business Intelligence (BI) solutions for insurance.
+The industry shift toward real-time analysis of “bigger, faster and wider” data flows dictates new directions for the development of data warehousing and Business Intelligence (BI) solutions for every business.

-To satisfy the requirements of today’s insurance companies, we need to understand the following:
+To satisfy the requirements of today’s enterprises, we need to understand the following:

 - What data is being collected?